16 Nucleic Acids

 In a molecule of DNA, adenine (A) always pairs with thymine (T), and cytosine (C) always pairs with guanine (G).
 This means that the sequence of one strand of the DNA double helix can always be used to determine the other strand.

 To the left, each base (A, T, C, G) are in different colored rectangles.
 Below is a representation of a nucleotide.
-A pink ball labeld phosphate group is attached to a 5-sided shape labeled pentose sugar.
-TO the right of this attached with a line is a green rectangle labeled nitrogenous base.
+A pink ball labeled phosphate group is attached to a 5-sided shape labeled pentose sugar.
+To the right of this attached with a line is a green rectangle labeled nitrogenous base.
 To the right is a representation of DNA.
 Two pink lines run from top to bottom.
 In the space between the two pink lines are rectangles representing the nitrogenous bases, connected with dashed lines representing hydrogen bonds.
 A always pairs with T, C always pairs with G.

 How does nucleic acid structure determine function?